ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 2. **Collect:** The collector makes one or more requests to the leader in order to obtain the final output of the protocol.
 Before the output can be computed, the aggregators (i.e, the leader and helper) need to have verified and aggregated a sufficient number of inputs.
-Depending on the PA protocol, it may be possible for the aggregators to do so immediately when reports are uploaded.
+Depending on the PDA protocol, it may be possible for the aggregators to do so immediately when reports are uploaded.
 (See {{prio}}.)
 However, in general it is necessary for them to wait until (a) enough reports have been uploaded and (b) the collector has made a request.
 (See {{hits}}.)

-# PA protocols {#pa}
+# PDA protocols {#pa}

-This section specifies a protocol for executing generic PA tasks.
-Concrete PA protocols are described in {{prio}} and {{hits}}.
+This section specifies a protocol for executing generic PDA tasks.
+Concrete PDA protocols are described in {{prio}} and {{hits}}.

 Each round of the protocol corresponds to an HTTP request and response.
 The content type of each request is "application/octet-stream".
 We assume that some